 REST API is also a valuable feature for an Enterprise Architecture tool because it enables teams to connect to anything at any time.
 The powerful flexibility of REST API lets organizations get more value from their data.
 No matter which applications are used, integration teams can:

-- See all available data in one place
+See all available data in one place

-- Gain full control over all applications
+Gain full control over all applications

-- Enable impactful decisions
+Enable impactful decisions

-- Achieve business and IT transparency
+Achieve business and IT transparency

-- Automate documentation
+Automate documentation

-- Use data to make the best decisions
+Use data to make the best decision

 Frequently, traditional Enterprise Architecture tools struggle to extend their influence beyond the realm of EA.
 Business strategy and IT end up staying disconnected and constraining the tool’s true advantages.
-A lack of emphasis on establishing a common operational framework for the entire organization that sustains transformation and continual innovation makes it challenging to rationalize the resources required to sustain the Enterprise Architecture tool.
+A lack of emphasis on establishing a common operational framework for the entire organization that sustains transformation and continual innovation makes it challenging to rationalize the resources required to sustain the platform.
 This usually results in its underutilization.

 Why EA Is Critical for Better Strategic Planning and Execution